Can CBD Show up on a Drug Test?

 Can you fail a drug test for CBD?

-You won’t fail a drug test for CBD, what you fail a drug test for is THC, and you could potentially consume residual THC in that CBD product.
+You won’t fail a drug test for Cannabidiol, what you fail a drug test for is THC, and you could potentially consume residual THC in that CBD product.

 Now the way drug tests work, employers collect and send off samples.
 Usually these are samples of urine that go off to the drug testing companies, where they run the samples through a machine that measures trace chemicals in the samples.
 What the professionals at the testing lab are looking for is evidence of a byproduct of THC, the main active cannabinoid in cannabis.
 Occasionally employers will ask for saliva tests, hair follicle tests, or even blood tests from their employees.